TelegramBots/book/src/3/updates/README.md

 There are additional properties that gives you information about the context of the message.

 Here are a few important properties:
-- `MessageId`: the ID that you will use if you need to reply or call a method acting on this message
+- `Id`: the ID that you will use if you need to reply or call a method acting on this message
 - `Chat`: in which chat the message arrived
 - `From`: which user posted it
 - `Date`: timestamp of the message (in UTC)